EOFY SALE - ON NOW

 Locating Your Generator Battery

 Most generator batteries are either under a plastic panel or near the engine bay.
-If you’re dealing with a portable model, the battery’s usually tucked near the bottom or side panel.
+If you’re dealing with a portable generator, the battery’s usually tucked near the bottom or side panel.

 Trace the cables from the starter motor or control panel if you’re unsure.
 If it looks like a big car battery, you're in the right spot.